Webster Financial Corporation (WBS): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-Understanding the company's history provides context for its Mission Statement, Vision, & Core Values of Webster Financial Corporation (WBS).
+To see how these historic moves align with the company's current goals, you should read the Mission Statement, Vision, & Core Values of Webster Financial Corporation (WBS).

 Webster Financial Corporation (WBS) Ownership Structure